August 22, 2019

 Since we’re talking floor protection, it’s important to protect against water, mud and other debris that can be tracked inside while continuously going in and out of the home.
 We suggest using our Dirt Trapper outside the front door or entrance to help trap dirt and debris.

-Remember, bend with your knees and not with your back!
-You can remove the friction between heavy furniture and the floor by placing a large dropcloth or old blankets underneath the piece of furniture.
+Remember, bend with your knees and not with your back when you move furniture!
+You can remove the friction between heavy furniture and the floor by placing a large dropcloth or old blankets underneath the piece of furniture or large size boxes.
 This allows you to push any large furniture or heavy appliances with more ease and will protect the floors from scratches.

 Furniture sliders are also a great moving tool that specifically help take the load off of you when moving heavy items, keeping you safe during the process, as well as your floors.

-Our Stay Put Surface Protector will cling to your floors without adhesive and will stay put where you place it.
-This product can be cut and used on the bottom of your furniture or heavy objects to provide padding that protects against scratches.
+Our Stay Put Surface Protector will cling to your floors without adhesive and will stay put where you place it, making it a great option for hardwood floors.
+This product can be cut and used on the bottom of your furniture or heavy objects to provide padding that protects against scratches and performs much better than area rugs or other makeshift options.
 Simply remove once the furniture is in place, at its new home.

 Using self-adhesive carpet film is a simple and low-cost way to protect the carpet from spills, stains, and dirt.
 It is highly resistant to punctures and tears, making it great for carpeted stairs or high traffic areas while you are moving.
 You can purchase temporary protection rolls from your local hardware store or ask your moving company.